Umersaeed81/File_Management_Operations/Copying_Files_Based_on_Specific_Keywords_and_Extensions/Example-32.md

 ## Description

-This example combines the conditions of Example 31 with the overwrite handling of Example 30.
-It copies files whose base names end with "_Al" and have a ".xlsx" extension, and if a file with the same name already exists in the destination folder, it generates a new filename to avoid overwriting.
+This example builds on the previous one by adding functionality to handle potential overwrites.
+If a file with the same name already exists in the destination folder, the script generates a new filename with an incremental suffix to avoid overwriting the existing file.

 ## Limitations